horizon3902/bse-results-updates/README.md

 # BSE Company Results Update Tracker
-Notifies when BSE results page is updated.
+Notifies when the Bombay Stock Exchange equity results page is updated.

 ## Operation
 Run bsemain.py, a pop up will appear when the result page is updated.